preloader

 age: 36

-If you’re now yet accustomed to it, you may wonder what it this {{randomFullName()}} notation?
-These are just Templating functions that allow generation of dynamic content! 😉
+If you’re not yet accustomed to it, you may wonder what this {{randomFullName()}} notation is?
+These are just Templating functions that allow the generation of dynamic content! 😉

-Now simply import your AsyncAPI file into Microcks either using a Direct upload import or by defining a Importer Job.
+Now simply import your AsyncAPI file into Microcks either using a Direct upload import or by defining an Importer Job.
 Both methods are described in this page.

 3. Validate your mocks

 For our User signed-up API, we have such a consumer in one GitHub repository.
 Like in previous Step 1, you’ll need a Service Account and its key file so that our consumer will be able to connect to Pub/Sub.
 This Service Account must have the roles/pubsub.subscriber role.
-If you choose to reuse previously created Service Account, you’ll have to issue this additional ommand:
+If you choose to reuse a previously created Service Account, you’ll have to issue this additional command:

-$ gcloud projects add-iam-policy-binding $PROJECT \
+gcloud projects add-iam-policy-binding PROJECT \

 --role=roles/pubsub.subscriber

-$ git clone https://github.com/microcks/api-tooling.git
+git clone https://github.com/microcks/api-tooling.git

-$ cd api-tooling/async-clients/googlepubsub-client
+cd api-tooling/async-clients/googlepubsub-client

-$ npm install
+npm install

-$ node consumer.js my-gcp-project-347219 UsersignedupAPI-0.1.20-user-signedup /Users/me/google-cloud-creds/my-gcp-project-347219/pubsub-service-account.json
+node consumer.js my-gcp-project-347219 UsersignedupAPI-0.1.20-user-signedup /Users/me/google-cloud-creds/my-gcp-project-347219/pubsub-service-account.json

 Connecting to my-gcp-project-347219 on topic UsersignedupAPI-0.1.20-user-signedup with sub gpubsub-client-echo